koushikkothagal/java-backend-bootcamp/website/docs/java-backend-bootcamp/java-collections/introduction.md

 The main interfaces provided by the Collection framework are `List`, `Set`, and `Map`, each with their own unique properties.
 The `List` interface is used to represent a collection of elements in which the elements are ordered and can be accessed by their position. `Set` is used to represent a collection of elements in which the elements are unique and can't be repeated. `Map` is used to represent a collection of elements in which the elements are key-value pairs.

 The `Collection` interface is the root interface in the collection hierarchy.
 It defines the basic operations that can be performed on a collection, such as adding and removing elements.
-The `List`, `Set`, and `Map` interfaces all extend the `Collection` interface and provide additional methods specific to their type of collection.
+The `List`, `Set`interfaces all extend the `Collection` interface and provide additional methods specific to their type of collection.

 Here's an example of how you can use the Collection framework to create a list of integers: